 Times are changing, though maybe a little slower in Texas.
-Like the saying goes, everything's a little bigger in the state… even prejudices against marijuana.
-Up until September 2017, Texas was still lacking in medical marijuana dispensaries, and turned a cold eye toward the healing benefits of the plant.
+Like the saying goes, everything’s a little bigger in the state… even prejudices against marijuana.
+Up until September 2017, Texas was still lacking in medical marijuana dispensaries, and turned a cold eye toward the plant.
 However, thanks to the Texas Compassionate Use Act, MMJ is becoming a little more accessible to many in need.

 What Is the Compassionate Use Act?

 Signed into law in 2015, the Texas Compassionate Use Act is the state’s version of a medical marijuana program.
 As the act promised, 2017 was the first year of action for MMJ.
 The bill allows for small amounts of low-THC cannabis to be prescribed for the program’s single qualifying condition: intractable epilepsy.

 Many argue that only having one qualifying condition is both ineffective and anything but compassionate; however, for those suffering from refractory seizures, a medical marijuana card can be a godsend.

 Additionally, the act limits the type of cannabis allowed.
 Medical consumers are only able to use cannabidiol (CBD) oil to replace other medications that may have severe side effects.
 Specifically, the oil has to contain at least 10 percent or more CBD, and .5 percent or less of tetrahydrocannabinol (THC), the psychoactive ingredient in marijuana products.
 This regulation places a one-size-fits-all label on a plant that literally has a customizable experience; between edibles, smoking, and topicals, there are endless options to find the cannabis treatment that works best for the individual user.
 In Texas, though, that point is moot.

 Further, these qualifying individuals are only able to use CBD oil if they have already tried two other prescription medications with no success.